 I enjoy reading Sci-Fi.
 I enjoy reading history.
-So when my fave sci-fi site io9.com ran a fun little article on the impact time travelers would have including some comments on specific titles I decided to hit up the King County Library system for one of the items mentioned: L. Sprague de Camp’s “Lest Darkness Fall”.
+So when my fave sci-fi site io9.com ran a fun little article on the impact time travelers would have including some comments on specific titles I decided to hit up the King County Library system for one of the items mentioned: L. Sprague de Camp’s “Lest Darkness Fall”, first published in 1949.

 customers guinea pigs.